michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 Interpret spoken language, and synthesize speech responses.
 Automatically translate spoken or written phrases between languages.
 Interpret commands and determine appropriate actions.

+# Knowledge mining
+Knowledge mining is the term used to describe solutions that involve extracting information from large volumes of often unstructured data to create a searchable knowledge store.
+In azure there is Azure Cognitive Search